skinnyjeans/Schedule-LongSteps/README.md

 Shortcut to $self->storage->find\_process( $pid );

+## load\_process

+Returns a loaded process for a given pid, or undef if there is no process associated with the PID.

+An optional hash ref context can also be passed in and will be used to load the process, a blank context is used if not provided.

+    if( my $loaded_process = $self->load_process( $pid , $context ) ){
+       ...
+    }

 # SEE ALSO

 [BPM::Engine](https://metacpan.org/pod/BPM::Engine) A business Process engine based on XPDL, in Alpha version since 2012 (at this time of writing)